-Cecil Community College is a member of the Maryland Junior College Conference in all sports and competes in the National Junior College Athletic Association.
-The College fields men's teams in basketball, baseball, and soccer.
-Women can compete in volleyball, basketball, softball, soccer, and tennis.
+Cecil College is a member of the Maryland Junior College Conference in all sports and competes in the National Junior College Athletic Association.
+The College fields men's teams in baseball, basketball and soccer, and women's teams in basketball, softball, soccer, tennis and volleyball.
+Numerous titles have been won by Cecil, highlighted by the men's basketball national championship in 2006.